 Making Improvements to an Existing Email Drip Sequence

-While we have spent some time discussing how to optimize your workflow from the start, it is also useful to understand how to go back and make improvements to an existing email drip sequence or workflow.
+While we have spent some time discussing how to optimize your email marketing automation workflow from the start, it is also useful to understand how to go back and make improvements to an existing email drip sequence or workflow.

 First, a word on email open rates.
 A high email open rate for a particular email does not necessarily mean that email is the best.
 Generally speaking, you will find that the emails at the beginning of a drip sequence will have higher open rates compared to those at the bottom of your funnel.
 The average open rate at the beginning of an email drip sequence is about 20 percent, so try to outpace that.
 If your initial email is below 20 percent, analyze your subject line and try to make it more tantalizing.